k0f1/configuring-linux-web-server/README.md

 ### Add custom firewall configuration like so:
-  1. Open amazon lightsail panel and, select firewall,
+  1. Open amazon lightsail panel and, select firewall.
-  2. Add _custom_ port 2200, then select tcp protocol and finally save.,
+  2. Add _custom_ port 2200, then select tcp protocol and finally save.
-  3. Now go to `/etc/ssh/sshd_config` file and change port option from 22 to 2200.,
+  3. Now go to `/etc/ssh/sshd_config` file and change port option from 22 to 2200.
-  4. Make to configure firewall to allow port 2200 if not already done with `sudo ufw allow 2200/tcp`
+  4. Make to configure firewall to allow port 2200 if not already done with `sudo ufw allow 2200/tcp`.
-  5. Restart SSH service with `sudo systemctl restart ssh`
+  5. Restart SSH service with `sudo systemctl restart ssh`.
   6. Exit and connect through ssh with the new ssh port 2200.

-_Configure the local timezone to UTC `sudo dpkg-reconfigure tzdata`_
+_Configure the local timezone to UTC `sudo dpkg-reconfigure tzdata`_.

 ### User management
 #### Create user with access
 Create a new user,
+Install finger.
-Install finger `sudo apt-get install finger,`
+`sudo apt-get install finger`

+Create user.
-`sudo adduser grader`
+`sudo adduser grader`.
-Give a password to user when prompted to do so,
+Give a password to user when prompted to do so.
-Log in as grader with given password,
+Log in as grader with given password.

-### Give Sudo Access,
+### Give Sudo Access.
-Do this in the main admin account - ubuntu@IP address, Create a new file inside - sudoers.d with the name of the new user in this case 'grader', Open this file with visudo,
+Do this in the main admin account - ubuntu@IP address.
+Create a new file inside - sudoers.d with the name of the new user in this case 'grader'.
+Open this file with visudo,
-Create a file name grader with how to [here](https://www.digitalocean.com/community/tutorials/how-to-edit-the-sudoers-file-on-ubuntu-and-centos):
+Create a file name grader with how to.  [here](https://www.digitalocean.com/community/tutorials/how-to-edit-the-sudoers-file-on-ubuntu-and-centos):
-`sudo visudo -f /etc/sudoers.d/grader`,
+`sudo visudo -f /etc/sudoers.d/grader`.

-Add this line of code inside this file,
+Add this line of code inside this file.
-`grader ALL = (ALL : ALL) ALL`,
+`grader ALL = (ALL : ALL) ALL`.
-Save and quit.
+Save and quit
-Now login as the new user ie grader
+Now login as the new user ie grader.

 ### Finally force key based authentication
-With `sudo vim /etc/ssh/sshd_config`This is the server listening for all of your ssh connections
+With `sudo vim /etc/ssh/sshd_config`This is the server listening for all of your ssh connections.

 ### Generate key pairs with the commmand
-`ssh-keygen
+Use this command to generate key pairs.
+`ssh-keygen`.
-* Once done, use the `cat` command to copy the public key ending in `.pub`,
+* Once done, use the `cat` command to copy the public key ending in `.pub`.
-* Upload this key to your amazon account as one of the keys to be used for access.,
+* Upload this key to your amazon account as one of the keys to be used for access.
 * Alternatively, first make sure to lohin as the grader,
   * Then create a directory .ssh with `mkdir .ssh` within the home directory
-  * Then create a new file within this directory called authorized_keys `sudo touch ~/.ssh/authorized_keys`,
+  * Then create a new file within this directory called authorized_keys `sudo touch ~/.ssh/authorized_keys`.
-  * Back in your local machine, read out the content of the key pair generated with the extension `.pub`,
+  * Back in your local machine, read out the content of the key pair generated with the extension `.pub`.
   * Copy it, and back in your server, edit the authorized keys file by adding this key.
-  * go into `sudo /etc/.ssh/sshd_config` and change `PasswordAuthentication no`
+  * go into `sudo /etc/.ssh/sshd_config` and change `PasswordAuthentication no`.

-Then restart the service with sudo ssh service restart`
+Then restart the service with sudo ssh service restart`.

-Then login with `ssh <username>@ip-address -p 2200 -i ~/.ssh/your_private_key_name`.,
+Then login with `ssh <username>@ip-address -p 2200 -i ~/.ssh/your_private_key_name`.
-login as grader
+login as grader.
-Create a directory `mkdir .ssh`
+Create a directory `mkdir .ssh`.
-In your loacl machine, look view the public key and copy it with `cat .ssh/grader.pub` Post the public key inside this file
+In your loacl machine, look view the public key and copy it with `cat .ssh/grader.pub`.
+Post the public key inside this file.

 ## Install apache2:
 ## Install and configure the Apache Web Server on an Ubuntu
-`sudo apt-get update`
+`sudo apt-get update`.
-`sudo apt-get install apache2`
+`sudo apt-get install apache2`.

-Then visit your client to check if you have a working server by typing, `your_domain_name_or_ip_address:80`
+Then visit your client to check if you have a working server by typing.
+`your_domain_name_or_ip_address:80`.
 This is the default web page for this server.

 ### Prelimnary configuration of apache to display "Hello World!"
-* The first step in this process is to install `libapache2-mod-wsgi-py3` `sudo apt-get install libapache2-mod-wsgi-py3`,
+* The first step in this process is to install `libapache2-mod-wsgi-py3`.
+`sudo apt-get install libapache2-mod-wsgi-py3`,

 ### Configure the virtaul host
 You then need to configure Apache to handle requests using the WSGI module.
 You will do this by editing:
- Now **edit** the `/etc/apache2/sites-enabled/000-default.conf` file., This file tells Apache how to respond to requests, where to find the files for a particular site and much more.
+ Now **edit** the `/etc/apache2/sites-enabled/000-default.conf` file., This file tells Apache how to respond to requests.  where to find the files for a particular site and much more.

- Adding the following line
+ Adding the following line.
- `WSGIScriptAlias / /var/www/html/myapp.wsgi`  at the end of the
+ `WSGIScriptAlias / /var/www/html/myapp.wsgi`  at the end of the.

  ```
  <VirtualHost *:80>